top of page

 Is there out-of-state transport available?

-We reserve the right to limit what age younger kittens can travel and may priorize in state adopters due to the delay between adoption and transportation as this means kitties die when we have no foster spaces.
+We reserve the right to limit what age younger kittens can travel and may prioritize in state adopters due to the delay between adoption and transportation as this means kitties die when we have no foster spaces.

-Please read our posts in our newsfeed for up to date information about out transport partners and details.
+Please read our posts in our news feed for up to date information about out transport partners and details.

 Is there out-of-state transport outside of the East Coast and Midwest?